 14 days to withdraw

-What is the right of withdrawal or cooling off?
+What is the right of withdrawal?

 The right of withdrawal is a period during which you can cancel an online purchase, even if you have already paid.
-Before concluding a contract, the seller must inform you of the existence of the right to withdraw and its limits, or of the absence of a right to withdrawal.
+Before concluding a contract, the seller must inform you of the existence of the right to withdraw and its limits, or of the absence of a right to withdraw.

 Purchase online or at a distance: you can change your mind